 We learn this from Celsus, in Origen; who says that the symbolical image of this passage among the stars, used in the Mithriac Mysteries, was a ladder, reaching from earth to Heaven, divided into seven steps or stages, to each of which was a gate, and at the summit an eighth, that of the fixed stars.
 The first gate, says Celsus, was that of Saturn, and of lead, by the heavy nature whereof his dull slow progress was symbolized.
 The second, of tin, was that of Venus, symbolizing her soft splendor and easy flexibility.
 The third, of brass, was that of Jupiter, emblem of his solidity and dry nature.
 The fourth, of iron, was that of Mercury, expressing his indefatigable activity and sagacity.
 The ,fifth, of copper, was that of Mars, expressive of his inequalities and variable nature.
 The sixth, of silver, was that of the Moon: and the seventh, of gold, that of the Sun.
 This order is not the real order ,of these Planet’s but a mysterious one, like that of the days of the Week consecrated to them, commencing with Saturday, and retrograding to Sunday.
 It was dictated, Celsus says, by certain harmonic relations, those of the fourth.

 Perhaps in the myth of St. George slaying the dragon lies an old alchemical idea of the crucified serpent or the tail-eating dragon, Ouroboros, where the poisonous element of matter or Saturnian dross is destroyed on the alchemical cross to reveal and create the elixir of Mercury (symbolizing spirit).
 We already saw that the Sethians and Manichaeans viewed the serpent as representing the Logos or Jesus, which relates to Jesus himself identifying with the bronze serpent of Moses (John 3:14).
-This identification troubles many fundamentalist Christians, but is real, nonetheless.
+This identification troubles many fundamentalist Christians but is real, nonetheless.
 If this line of study is pursued, it leads to a great many “troubling” ideas and correspondences.
 If pursued, it will lead to many (unpopular) enlightening principles.
 Just as the alchemical serpent is crucified, Jesus became sin on the Cross for mankind, taking our punishment upon Him and shedding His blood on the cross in our place, as a ransom for many and steals souls from Hell when he descends there.
 This is similar to the idea of Prometheus stealing fire from Mount Olympus or Hari Krishna stealing souls from Yama or Indra, the god of death and the underworld.
 And like Jesus, Mercurius (the spirit behind the planet Mercury) or Hermes was a god of revelation, who discloses the secret of the art to the adepts.
+The Roman Janus is like a synthesis of the Mercurial Gemini and the solar deities.

 The last part of Zosimos’ Visions (quoted above) recalls the saying of St. John Chrysostom’s saying that in the Eucharist, Christ drinks his own blood and perhaps eats his own flesh.
 It also reminds us of the orgiastic meals of the cult of Dionysus, where animals were sacrificed, torn into pieces and eaten.
 They represent Dionysus Zagreus who was also torn into pieces by the Titans (including their leader Chronos/Saturn).
 The composition of the waters in which the spirit splits off from the body is a clear reference to the heavenly baptism of John the Baptist, where the sins of the repentant are washed away in the spiritual waters of grace and truth (the Holy Spirit/comforter) flowing from Christ’s sacrifice on the cross.